redhat-cip/dci-openshift-agent/docs/a-i.md

 That should be all that is required to install in SNO mode, the playbooks will install a SNO cluster and leave you with a kubeconfig/access to the cluster once finished.

-## On Premise Assisted Installer

-There is a way for you to use an alternate method to install using Assisted Installer, this is by installing the AI service/API on premise on the jumpbox itself.
-This method is currently achievable by setting the inventory variable `use_agent_based_installer` to `false`.
-This method should only be used if you need to install a cluster < 4.12.
-The rest of the configuration should behave the same, disconnected environment, local cache paths and etc, should be adjusted according to your needs.